 DESCRIPTION OF WORK

-Refer to Section 250504 for general requirements.

-Refer to other Division-23 sections for installation of instrument wells, piping in mechanical systems; not work of this section.
+Refer to Division 23 sections for installation of instrument wells, piping in mechanical systems; not work of this section.

-Provide the following electrical work as work of this section, complying with requirements of Division-26 sections:
+Provide the following electrical work as work of this section, complying with requirements of Division 26 sections:

 Control wiring between field-installed meter, indicating devices, and unit control panels.